valerauko/rucktar/README.md

 ## Catches
 Some of the issues I ran into on the way:
-* It has to be nightly.
-The official image as-is won't do.
-Gotta do the `rustup override set nightly`.
 * `diesel` doesn't work with the `rust:slim` Docker image.
 It dies with `error: linking with 'cc' failed: exit code: 1`.
 * I had to specify `features` in `Cargo.toml` to get stuff working.
 I'm pretty sure this shouldn't be necessary, but at least it works.
 * Postgres `BigInt` maps to `i32`, not `i64`